 That’s why I believe that freelance writer websites are a good way to find opportunities especially if you really need one.
 That was how I was able to earn quickly when I switched from being a virtual assistant to a freelance writer.

 Upwork is so popular that I think I don’t need to introduce you to it.
-I want to ensure you that it’s really possible to find an opportunity on that platform real quick without settling for low rates.
+I want to ensure you that it’s really possible to find an opportunity on that platform really quickly without settling for low rates.

-But if you need an introduction, I have written an awesome review about Upwork and whether or not it’s still worth it. 🕵️♂️
+Further reading: On the other hand, if you need an introduction, I have written an awesome review about Upwork and whether or not it’s still worth it.

 For example, you may use the keywords “email” or “blog” or “web content” to only show those opportunities you want to take.
 Furthermore, you should also filter out job posts that are “entry-level” since those are usually low-budget opportunities.

-Personally, I have already earned thousands of dollars with opportunities in Upwork.
+(I have already earned thousands of dollars with opportunities in Upwork.
 Sure, there are scammers there, just like with any freelance website.
-But if you take the time to learn how to use the platform, you’ll be able to find awesome opportunities within 10 minutes. 😊
+But if you take the time to learn how to use the platform, you’ll be able to find awesome opportunities within 10 minutes.)

 ProBlogger Jobs is a serious landmine for freelance writers.
 If you haven’t bookmarked it, now is the perfect time to do so.
 Right after clicking on that link, you would see this on your screen: